Drug Evaluation Committee 2008-46 Handling of SAE Reporting for Hospitalization for Examination

 We believe that the above SAE report is unnecessary according to the GCP, but the investigator seems to have a policy of responding to the sponsor's request.
 Therefore, we would like to accumulate more solid evidence and precedents in order to reply to the sponsor that SAE reports are unnecessary and to convince the investigators that SAE reports are not necessary.

-The sponsor is obliged to notify the regulatory authority, the head of the site and the investigator when it becomes aware of Article 80-2, Paragraph 6 of the Pharmaceuticals and Medical Devices Act regarding the study drug, and as one of the items, Article 273, Paragraph 1, Item 2 of the Enforcement Regulations of the Pharmaceuticals and Medical Devices Act states "Admission to a hospital or clinic for treatment One of the items is "cases requiring admission to a hospital or clinic for treatment or prolongation of hospital stay.
+The sponsor is obliged to notify the regulatory authority, the head of the site and the investigator when it becomes aware of Article 80-2, Paragraph 6 of the Pharmaceuticals and Medical Devices Act regarding the study drug, and as one of the items, Article 273, Paragraph 1, Item 2 of the Enforcement Regulations of the Pharmaceuticals and Medical Devices Act states that "a hospitalization in a hospital or clinic for treatment or an extension of the hospitalization period One of the items is "cases requiring admission to a hospital or clinic for treatment or prolongation of hospital stay.

 In Q36 of the "Revision of Q&A for Post-Marketing Adverse Reaction Reports and Clinical Trial Adverse Reaction Reports in Response to the E2B(R3) Implementation Guide" issued by the Drug Evaluation and Administration Division and Drug Safety Division of the Pharmaceuticals and Consumer Health Bureau of the MHLW, hospitalization for testing is not considered a serious adverse event (hereinafter referred to as SAE).
 On the other hand, a case in which a patient is hospitalized for treatment of an adverse reaction but no specific treatment is performed (bed rest treatment) is considered an SAE.